dmontaner-papers/study_mirna_mirbase/README.md

 1. Fasta files in miRBase use the RNA _alphabet_ (U instead of T).
 1. Not many but some miRNA sequences may have __ambiguity codes__ (letters other than A, C, U, G).

-1. Each hairpin may produce just 1 or 2 mature molecules, not more.
+1. Each hairpin may produce just 1 or 2 mature molecules, not more (in human there seems to be some with more in other species).
 1. The same mature molecules may produced from different hairpins.

 1. Some hairpins can be __expressed form both strands__ (same chromosomic position & different strand in the GFF file).